Raffaele Cadorna Jr.: Later life

 the latter's death on 24 January 1959.
 In 1961 he returned to be a member of the Italian Chamber of Deputies Defence Commission and remained in charge until the legislature's term in 1963.

-In 1964, along with Randolfo Pacciardi, Tomaso Smith, Alfredo Morea, Mario Vinciguerra, Ivan Matteo Lombardo, the journalist Giano Accame (1928–2009), Salvatore Sanfilippo, Alberto Rossi Longhi, Giuseppe Mancinelli and Giuseppe Caronia, Cadorna was the first to sign the manifesto of the Democratic Union of the New Republic, a complex plan which proposed the introduction of Presidentialism within the constitutional parliamentary form of the State.
+In 1964, along with Randolfo Pacciardi, Tomaso Smith, Alfredo Morea, Mario Vinciguerra, Ivan Matteo Lombardo, the journalist Giano Accame (1928–2009), Salvatore Sanfilippo, Alberto Rossi Longhi, Giuseppe Mancinelli and Giuseppe Caronia, Cadorna was the first to sign the manifesto of the Democratic Union for the New Republic, a complex plan which proposed the introduction of Presidentialism within the constitutional parliamentary form of the State.
 The related political movement melted down in 1968 when none of its candidates was elected.

 He died in Rome in 1973.